orkes-io/orkes-conductor-client/docs/worker/README.md

 }
 ```

-### Json Processing using JQ
+### JSON Processing using JQ

-[jq](https://jqlang.github.io/jq/) is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.
+[jq](https://jqlang.github.io/jq/) is like sed for JSON data - you can slice, filter, map, and transform structured data with the same ease that sed, awk, grep, and friends let you play with text.

 ```java
 To Do